-“Should there be an automatic overwrite or should there be an approver role to manually manage such conflicts?”
+“Should there be an automatic overwrite, or should there be an approver role in managing such conflicts manually?”

 4 How often should data be refreshed?

-This is tricky and there is no right answer for this.
-Depending on the utility of the app and how important it is for users to see the most recent data, you may need to strike a balance between refresh frequency and the impact on the device battery.
+This is tricky, and there is no right answer for this.
+Depending on the app's utility and how important it is for users to see the most recent data, you may need to strike a balance between refresh frequency and the impact on the device battery.

 5 How will the user experience(UX) be?